Industrial, Manufacturing & Warehouse

 The State Trade Expansion Program (STEP), funded in part by the U.S. Small Business Administration, helps Kansas non-exporters get started and existing exporters expand into additional foreign markets.
 Since the program's inception in 2012, more than 160 Kansas small businesses have participated and achieved more than $33 million in actual export sales.

 If you are about to close a deal with a new international customer or want to add a new agent/distributor to your marketing efforts, the Kansas Department of Commerce International Division can help.

 The Kansas Department of Commerce is partnered with Kreller Group to provide Kansas exporters with quality credit reporting at reduced rates.

-The Certificate of Free Sale, also referred to as a Certificate of Origin, is required in certain countries or for certain commodities (such as food products, ingredients).
-This document certifies that the specified imported goods are normally and freely sold in the exporting country’s open markets and are approved for export.
+The Certificate of Free Sale, also referred to as a Certificate of Origin, is required in certain countries or for certain commodities (such as food products and ingredients).
+This document certifies that the specified imported goods are normally and freely sold in the exporting country's open markets and are approved for export.

 The Kansas Department of Commerce issues this certificate upon request for all non-consumable goods.
 Companies needing to receive a Certificate of Free Sale for consumable goods should contact the Kansas Department of Agriculture.

 Evergy provides competitive rates for all its customers and can provide rate incentives to commercial users located in the Wichita region.